dynamic-vml/dvml/docs/index.md

 "Address.cshtml" view that could render an `AddressViewModel` in different sections of your application.

-With this assumption in mind, it would have been a lot of trouble if you had to create separate views for each common kind of list items you would like to add to your project, e.g., lists for `PhoneViewModel`s, `AddressViewModel`s and so on.
+With this assumption in mind, it would have been a lot of trouble if you had to create separate views for each common kind of list items you would like to add to your project, *e.g.*, lists for `PhoneViewModel`s, `AddressViewModel`s and so on.
 That is why, using this library, you can specify which template view you would like to use for each part of the list directly when creating your view.
 For instance, let's say you would like to render a list of